 - Pillows may run on the larger side and not fit a standard pillowcase

 Sleepers seeking a pillow that keeps you feeling cooler at night but has a slimmer profile may find the Bluewave Bedding a good fit for their needs.
 This gel pillow utilizes ventilation holes, and gel-infused memory foam to resist excess heat buildup while you sleep.
 You may feel a lot cooler sleeping on this pillow, because of improved air circulation.

 Those of you who like to sleep on your stomach may want this for its unique design.
 One side is more rounded, while the other is entirely flat.
-This pillow provides substantial support for your body while keeping you cool, without leaving you feeling jacked up from a colossal loft.
+This pillow provides substantial support for your body while keeping you cool, without leaving you feeling jacked up from a large loft.

 Sleepers who live with chronic neck pain, shoulder pain, insomnia, or snoring may get a lot of value from the gel pillow.
-If you suffer from profuse sweating, or burn hot while at rest, the Bluewave uses a machine washable cover made from bamboo, rayon, and polyester to keep you from overheating.
-The cooling pillow cover works to wick away sweat, and resists odors from setting in.
+If you suffer from profuse sweating or burn hot while at rest, the Bluewave uses a machine washable cover made from bamboo, rayon, and polyester to keep you from overheating.
+The cooling pillow cover works to wick away sweat and resists odors from setting in.

 What We Liked

 - Uses ventilation holes and gel-infused foam to promote air circulation and cooling

 - Has two distinct sides, one rounded, and one flat for stomach sleepers